bethgelab/slurm-monitoring-public/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

 ## TIG Stack:
 TIG means telegraf, influx database, grafana.
-Each components act together in performing data collection from the HPC cluster, pushing the collected data by cleaning, check data quality and pushing it to influx database.
-For the visualization of the collected data in near-realtime grafana is utilized.
+Each component works together to take data from the HPC cluster, clean it, check its quality, and push it to the influx database.
+Grafana is used for near real-time display of the data collected.

 Telegraf: As per the official documentation, telegraf is a server-based agent for collecting and sending all metrics and events from databases, systems, and IoT sensors.
 The telegraf written in go and offers numerous plugins.
 One of such plugins utilized in this project is the input.exec plugin to write the data out to influx db through a telegraf line protocol.
 More info of the ways the data can be sent can be looked up here: https://docs.influxdata.com/telegraf/v1.21/data_formats/input/influx/

-Influx Database: It is a time-series based database built to collect data coming in from various format and allows scaling the database on the increasing sizes of the data.
-It acts well with the telegraf.
+Influx Database: It's a time-series database designed to collect data in a variety of formats and scale the database to accommodate larger data sets.
+It works nicely in conjunction with the telegraf.

-Grafana: Dashboarding platform which is open source and pretty can do anything from querying, visualizing, alerting based on the data stored anywhere.
-The dashboard itself is flexible and can be shared.
-The advantage of using grafana is the fact the data becomes accessible to anyone within an organization.
-Thus allowing to build data-driven apps and methodologies.
+Grafana: Is an open source dashboarding platform that can handle everything from querying, displaying, and alerting depending on data stored anywhere.
+The dashboard itself is adaptable and shareable.
+The use of grafana has the advantage of making data available to everybody within an organization.
+As a result, data-driven apps and processes can be developed.

 ## Our Architecture:
 <img src="docs/tig_arch.png">